signintech/gopdf/README.md

 ```

 ### Placeholder.
+> this function(s) made for experimental.
+There may be changes in the future.

 With the placeholder function(s), you can create a placeholder to define a position.
 To make room for text to be add later.

 There are 2 related function(s):